freshyill/Styleguide-Driven-Development/slides.md

 # Styleguide-Driven Development

-Note: This presentation is called≥
+Note: This presentation is called…

 --